databricks-solutions/caspers-kitchens/docs/_posts/2025-10-29-choosing-best-model-for-agent.md

 ## MLflow Scorers

 MLflow provides [several types of scorers](https://mlflow.org/docs/latest/genai/eval-monitor/scorers/) for different evaluation needs: predefined scorers for quick starts, guidelines-based scorers for natural language criteria, code-based scorers for custom logic, and more.
-We'll use two advanced approaches here: an agent-as-a-judge scorer that has tools enabling it to inspect execution traces, and another AI scorer that can be aligned with human feedback.
+We'll use two advanced approaches here: an agent-as-a-judge scorer that has tools enabling it to inspect execution traces, and a template-based AI scorer that can be aligned with human feedback.

 ### Trace-Aware Judge: Evidence Groundedness